What is Connections?

 - Ticket Sales

 - Credit Card and ID Card Reader Rental Devices

 Aggie Express Debit Plans

 Aggie Express is a debit account stored on your ID card.
 Accepted at many locations around campus.
 Account is automatically debited at the time of each transaction.
 Funds carry over from semester to semester.
-10% discount at certain campus dining facilities.
+Get a 10% discount at certain campus dining facilities.

 Add money to your Aggie Express account at the following locations:

 - USU Card Office or online at usucard.usu.edu

 - Aggie Express deposit machines in the TSC (1st floor by Quickstop) and the Library (left inside entrance by the Information Center)

 - For Meal Plan information, see Campus Dining secton